Grand Parade (Halifax, Nova Scotia): Recent developments

 For several decades, regional councillors were allowed to park their cars in the Grand Parade.
 This was controversial; a 1989 report stated that "a consensus of opinion indicates that all parking in the Grand Parade should be eliminated."
 The Coast argued for parking to be removed, derisively labeling the status quo as the "Grand Parkade".
 On May 20, 2003 councillors Sheila Fougere and Dawn Sloane brought forward a motion to seek alternative parking elsewhere so the space could be opened for public use, but this was defeated.
 On December 14, 2004 council voted against moving councillor parking to the Birk's lot.
 The matter came up again on January 18, 2005 on a motion to reconsider and the proposal was again voted down.
 Councillor Steve Streatch was one of the most steadfast opponents of moving car parking to the vacant Birk's site, across the street from city hall, because he favoured the convenience of not having to walk the short distance.
 Council eventually voted to relocate the councillor parking lot from September 1, 2007 (Streatch successfully argued to delay the deadline from the April 1 cutoff originally proposed).

-On October 17, 2010 a concrete arch was unveiled as a memorial to peace officers killed in the line of duty.
+On October 17, 2010, a concrete arch was unveiled as a memorial to peace officers killed in the line of duty.
 It is inscribed with the names of 21 fallen Nova Scotia peace officers.

 Events

-The Grand Parade is home to a variety of events year-round.
-Each November 11 the Cenotaph is home to the official Remembrance Day commemoration ceremony.
+The Grand Parade is home to a variety of events all year-round.
+Each November 11, the Cenotaph is home to the official Remembrance Day commemoration ceremony.
 There are celebrations on other holidays including Canada Day, and an annual concert and countdown on New Year's Eve.
 The municipality also allows community groups to hire the square for special events, although there are special rules governing the use of the Grand Parade, including restrictions on advertising and the clause that events must remain 20 feet away from the Cenotaph.

 Visiting dignitaries and members of the royal family often tour the square and greet the public there.
 For example, the Queen visited the square on a 10-day tour of Canada in 1994, where she reviewed a guard of honour and laid a wreath at the cenotaph.

 The Grand Parade is also a popular site for political demonstrations, and as a starting or ending point for protest marches.